olcf/hands-on-with-frontier/challenges/Python_QLSA/README.md

 ### (Optional) Testing the Code

-It is also advisable to test the code first to ensure the environment is setup correctly.
+It is also advisable to test the code first to ensure the environment is set up correctly.

 1. Test Qiskit installation: [`test_qiskit_installation.py`](test_qiskit_installation.py)
       ```